Nublu Club: History

 Ersahin had been developing festival programming from New York since moving there from Sweden when he was 20 years old, in addition to packaging performance for festivals in Turkey, his father's homeland.
 Before opening Nublu, Ersahin had worked for a decade at the Sweet Basil Jazz Club.
 The musicians he performed with became part of the Nublu collective.
 Nublu Club grew out of parties he was throwing at venues in Manhattan where friends performed.
 He came up with the term "Nublu" to convey his eclectic aesthetic.

 The club has a nondescript exterior with a concrete ramp to a blank door.
 The layout of the club was designed to ensure that music was central to the patrons' experience by placing the performers on floor level in the middle of the long club, as opposed to being up on a stage at one end.
-When the club briefly lost its license, it closed for one year from 2011–2012, during which Nublu events such as Butch Morris and the Nublu Orchestra were held downstairs at Lucky Cheng's on 1st Avenue.
+When the club briefly lost its license, it closed for one year from 2011 to 2012, during which Nublu events such as Butch Morris and the Nublu Orchestra were held downstairs at Lucky Cheng's on 1st Avenue.
 Nublu reopened with a new beer and wine license in 2012 at a new location further north on Ave C. The club's return featured one of the Nublu's touchstones, the Sun Ra Arkestra led by Marshall Allen.